Read the full article on Gloucestershire Live

 This term, we are proud to announce we have once again been awarded an Eco-Schools Green Flag, which is an international accreditation that has recognised and rewarded young people’s environmental actions for over 25 years.

-We feel that applying for an Eco-Schools Green Flag is the perfect way to acknowledge, reward and celebrate the ecological achievements of our children at Warden Hill.
-The process clearly demonstrates that our Eco Warrior’s hard work is appreciated and it provides them with the confidence and motivation to continue actively engaging with environmental issues now and throughout their lifetimes.
+We feel that an Eco-Schools Green Flag is the perfect way to acknowledge, reward and celebrate the ecological achievements of our children at Warden Hill.
+The process clearly demonstrates that our Eco Warriors’ hard work is appreciated and it provides them with the confidence and motivation to continue actively engaging with environmental issues now and throughout their lifetimes.
 At Warden Hill, we want to inspire the next generation of innovative, inspirational environmentalists, who are actively engaged in protecting our planet.

 Each class has an Eco Warrior representative, elected by their peers each term after they have given a short presentation to show how they will meet the role and responsibilities of being an Eco Warrior.
 Eco Warriors meet every week with Mrs Catchpole and Mrs Taylor (Eco Warriors Coordinators).
 During the meeting, the children share ideas to help our school to work towards achieving our Eco Schools targets.
 At the start of the year, our Eco Warriors carried out an environmental review of our school.
-As a result, they decided to focus on these three areas: Litter, Energy and Waste.
+As a result, they decided to focus on these three areas: Litter, Global Citizenship and Waste.

 This year, the Eco Warriors wanted to reduce the amount of litter in their local park, so that it is not a danger to wildlife or other park users.
 They were also concerned that the amount of plastic litter found in the park could potentially enter our rivers and oceans.
 They know how important it is to reduce the amount of plastic in the sea, as they have researched how marine animals can be affected by ingesting or becoming entangled in plastic.